RobotWebTools/ros2-web-bridge/README.md

 :------------: |  :------------ |  :------------- |
-publish | If the msg is a subset of the type of the topic, then a warning status message is sent and the unspecified fields are filled in with [defaults](https://github.com/RobotWebTools/rosbridge_suite/blob/develop/ROSBRIDGE_PROTOCOL.md#343-publish--publish-). | If the subset of the msg is unspecified, then an error status message is sent and this message is dropped. subscribe | The type of the topic is [optional](https://github.com/RobotWebTools/rosbridge_suite/blob/develop/ROSBRIDGE_PROTOCOL.md#344-subscribe). | The type of the topic must be offered. call_service | No requirement of the service [type](https://github.com/RobotWebTools/rosbridge_suite/blob/develop/ROSBRIDGE_PROTOCOL.md#346-call-service). | You have to transfer both the request and the type of service through `args`.
+publish | If the msg is a subset of the type of the topic, then a warning status message is sent and the unspecified fields are filled in with [defaults](https://github.com/RobotWebTools/rosbridge_suite/blob/develop/ROSBRIDGE_PROTOCOL.md#343-publish--publish-). | If the subset of the msg is unspecified, then an error status message is sent and this message is dropped. subscribe | The type of the topic is [optional](https://github.com/RobotWebTools/rosbridge_suite/blob/develop/ROSBRIDGE_PROTOCOL.md#344-subscribe). | The type of the topic must be offered.

 If you use [roslibjs](https://static.robotwebtools.org/roslibjs/current/roslib.js) as the client running in the browser, please reference the code snippet below: